Travz08/hackathon-term2/README.md

 ## Synopsis
 Our online store is a web app for a dog rescue shelter that allows them to post the dogs available for adoption, including information such as name, breed, age (determined by calculating current year minus year of birth), gender, whether the dog has been neutered and/or vaccinated, adoption fee etc. Each dog has its own profile with detailed information.

 A user can search key parameters when browsing the dogs available, including name, age, gender and breed.
 They can also login/sign up to save (i.e. favourite) the dogs they wish to view again.
 If there is a particular dog they are interested in adopting, they can message the rescue shelter via the website.

 The rescue shelter can login as admin and see the messages that users have sent about particular dogs, as well as see which dogs have been favourited the most.
+Admin access is available upon request.

 ## Rails Conventions
 We used Robucop as a code analysis tool.